jarmokivekas/hotosm-activation-gis-resources/overview-tool/about.md

 In it's current sate, this software is only a prototype I've in roughly one weeked worth of work.
 Ideally the features provided would eventually be integrated to the actual Tasking Manager.

 There is a github issue tracking the implementation of this to the tasking manager https://github.com/hotosm/tasking-manager/issues/3394

+# Change requests & Bug reports

+You can send me a message on the hotosm slack @jarmokivekas or even create and issue in the [github repository](https://github.com/jarmokivekas/hotosm-activation-gis-resources/issues)